How is the writing of insurance contracts regulated in your jurisdiction?

 Liechtenstein insurance undertakings are mainly active in the insurance lines of life, non-life, property, casualty and reinsurance and we don’t expect any major changes in this regard in the coming years.

-As discussed above, we expect to see significant growth in InsurTech, as the insurance industry is already in the process of massive changes due to the digital possibilities and developments.
+As mentioned above, we expect to see significant growth in InsurTech, as the insurance industry is already in the process of massive changes due to the digital possibilities and developments.
 We see enormous potential in automation and in the use of new technologies.
-Simultaneously, the proper handling of technology and data will be crucial and challenging for all insurance undertakings, especially for traditional insurers.
+At the same time, getting technology and data right will be a critical and challenging issue for all insurance undertakings, especially for traditional insurers.

 Liechtenstein: Insurance & Reinsurance